raptorjs-legacy/rapido/README.md

 ## Command
 Rapido is extensible and supports any number of commands that can easily be installed using `npm`.
-Based on the arguments based to the Rápido CLI, Rápido will delegate the work to a command.
+Based on the arguments based to the Rápido CLI, Rápido will delegate the work to the appropriate command.
 A simple command invocation is shown below:
 `rap create component ui/buttons/Button --no-testing`

+In the above example, "create component" is the command name and "ui/buttons/Button" and "--no-testing" are additional arguments for the command.

 NOTE: Rápido uses `rap` for less typing.

-Details on creating your own commands are described below.
+Details on creating your own commands are described in the "Creating Custom Commands" section below.

 ## Stack
 A stack is a collection of commands that are all related to a particular technology stack.
 Rapido supports